PALAXO/es-odm/README.md

      - Returns class clone with type changed to given value
      - Use only for Circularo documents!
        - Use it when working with concrete document type
+       - Instances returned from search/find have this set correctly
    - `clone(?changes)`
      - Clones class
      - `changes` is optional object to set cloned class properties